-At UVA, we've performed angioplasty and stenting procedures for more than 25 years.
-During angioplasty, your doctor inserts a needle into the artery and passes a wire through the needle and into the blocked artery.
+At UVA Heath, we've done angioplasty and stenting procedures for more than 25 years.
+During angioplasty, your doctor puts a needle into your artery and passes a wire through the needle and into the blocked artery.
 This is done without surgery.

 Surgical Bypass or Removal of the Blockage

-You may need surgery if the blockage is too severe to relieve with a balloon or stent.
-Surgery can remove the blockage or place a graft (a vein from elsewhere in the body or plastic) to bypass the blockage.
+You may need surgery if the blockage is too severe to treate with a balloon or stent.
+Surgery can remove the blockage or place a graft (a vein taken from elsewhere in your body, or made from plastic) to go around (bypass) the blockage.

 Blood Clot Removal

 Medication may dissolve a blood clot.
-A mechanical device can also be used to surgically remove the clot.
+A device can also be used to take out the clot with surgery.